• Home

 • Put a matching picture or image (or number) on the floor so student stands on the image they are holding

-Finally, I like having students complete the same timeline in a smaller cut and paste format.
+Finally, I like having students complete the same timeline in a smaller cut-and-paste format.
 This helps with generalization and is something they can take home to review.
 Of course, I have these included in all the units I have listed below (the link is in the free timeline you can download.)

 Ready to try it?
 Click below to download a life-sized timeline for FREE.
 I hope you find this activity as engaging and impactful as I did.
 You will receive an email with access to the following timelines.
 Try one (or more) with your next history lesson!!